 Why Choose Information Security Intelligence?

-As the only program of its kind in the country, Ferris' Information Security & Intelligence (ISI) program is at the forefront in its response to the need for skilled workers in Information Security/Data Analysis/Digital Forensics.
-Developed with input from the U.S. Department of Homeland Security, the Pentagon, and investigative agencies; providing hands-on utilization of state of the art technology; this program, including its emphasis on visual analysis, data mining and geographic information systems, is uniquely positioned to prepare students to address the cyber security issues facing organizations and/or the nation.
-Exceptionally, and, in some cases, uniquely, qualified faculty bring students the combination of real world experience, academic preparation, specialized training and certifications (e.g., licensed Professional Investigator).
-In fact, completion of the program satisfies the education credential necessary for our students to be licensed as Professional Investigators in the State of Michigan, while our computer forensics coursework is accepted as meeting the education requirement to sit for computer forensics examinations.
-The program is also certified by NSA's Information Assurance Courseware Evaluation Program as mapping 100% to the National Security System Standards (CNSS).
-This is, indeed, a degree that enables its graduates to stand out in the workplace with a set of skills, knowledge and abilities that few others will match.
+As the only program of its kind in the country, Ferris State University's Information Security & Intelligence (ISI) program is at the forefront in its response to the need for skilled workers in Information Security/Data Analysis/Digital Forensics.
+Developed with input from industry, the U.S. Department of Homeland Security, the Pentagon, and investigative agencies, this program provides hands-on utilization of state of the art technology including its emphasis on information security, visual analysis, data mining and digital forensics.
+It is uniquely positioned to prepare students to address the global cyber security issues facing organizations and society.
+Qualififed faculty bring to students the combination of real world experience, academic preparation, specialized training and certifications.
+Our computer forensics coursework is accepted as meeting the education requirement to sit for computer forensics examinations The program is also certified by NSA's Information Assurance Courseware Evaluation Program as mapping to the National Security System Standards (CNSS.)
+Additionally, the program is the first university in the nation to be certified by the Department of Defense Cyber Crime Center for Digital Forensics Academic Excellence (CDFAE.)
+This is, indeed, a degree that enables graduates to stand out in the workplace with a set of skills, knowledge and abilities that few others will match.

-The Information Security Intelligence degree prepares you for a variety of career possibilities in fields that allow you to see your contribution in action.
-Computer Forensics, Fraud Investigation, Information Security, Intelligence, and Terrorism and Crime Analysis are a few of the possibilities.
-Opportunities exist in the government, security, intelligence, health care, insurance, finance, education and several other fields.
+The Information Security Intelligence minor prepares you for a variety of career possibilities in fields that allow you to see your contribution in action.
+Computer Forensics, Information Security, Intelligence/Big Data, Incident Response, and Secure Mobile Application Development are a few of the possibilities.
+Opportunities exist in the government, security, intelligence, health care, insurance, finance, and education.

 Accountancy, Finance & Information Systems